Privacy Policy

 We will respond to your request for access or correction within a reasonable period after the request is made.
 We will also take reasonable steps to give you access in the manner you have requested.

 We may not be required to give you access to your personal information in certain circumstances, such as if it would have an unreasonable impact on the privacy of other individuals, the information relates to existing or anticipated legal proceedings between us and you or it would be unlawful.
+Other circumstances where we may not be required to give you access include:

 Where we refuse to give you access to, or do not correct, your personal information we will provide you with written notice of our refusal.